syncfusion-content/javascript-docs/js/TreeView/How-To.md

 You can able to filter TreeView nodes based on node text.
 Refer the sample from the link [FilterTreeNodes](http://jsplayground.syncfusion.com/vbxs3mi0#) to know how to filter tree nodes based on the node text.

-## Angular data binding to update data while add and remove node
+## AngularJS data binding to update data while add and remove node

 TreeView allow you to bind and update tree data in mapped data component while add and removing node using Angular binding.
-Refer the sample from the link [AngularDataBinding](http://jsplayground.syncfusion.com/vcxy2cke#) to know how to update data using Angular binding.
+Refer the sample from the link [AngularDataBinding](http://jsplayground.syncfusion.com/vcxy2cke#) to know how to update data using AngularJS binding.

 ## Set Tooltip for TreeView nodes